Do I Need To Convert My Flash Courses To HTML5?

 Unless learners manually enable Flash on a site-by-site basis, Flash content is blocked.

-Many learners don’t realize that they need to enable Flash for every site or course.
+Many learners don’t realize that they need to enable Flash for every site or every course.
 Content that used to start automatically will now remain paused or hidden until a learner finds the right button to enable it.

 If you find, however, that your legacy courses were designed and published with Flash, or an authoring tool that didn’t output HTML5, you’ll need to migrate those courses from Flash to HTML5.

 Our in-house staff can dedicate the time and expertise required to convert Flash courses and even modernize the design and content as needed.
-We also publish our courses in HTML5, so they’re automatically ready for learners on any platform.
+We also publish our courses in HTML5 so they’re automatically ready for learners on any platform.